cosmos/cosmos-sdk/docs/architecture/adr-002-docs-structure.md

 The files in each sub-folders do not matter and will likely change.
 What matters is the sectioning:

 - `README`: Landing page of the docs.
 Goal is to have a short explainer of the SDK and then channel people to the resource they need.
-The [sdk-tutorial](https://github.com/cosmos/sdk-application-tutorial/pulls) will be highlighted, as well as the `godocs`.
+The [sdk-tutorial](https://github.com/cosmos/sdk-application-tutorial/) will be highlighted, as well as the `godocs`.
 - `gaia`: Contains all docs related to the `gaia` application.
 Will later be renamed to `cosmos-hub` or `chub` and probably moved to its own repository.
 - `reference`: Contains high-level explanations of the abstractions of the SDK.
 It does not contain specific code implementation and does not need to be updated often. **It is not an API specification of the interfaces**.
 API spec is the `godoc`.
-- `examples`: Contain a couple examples of sdk application liker `bascoin` and `democoin`.
-Developers need to maintain them up-to-date and make sure they compiles as the SDK gets upgraded.
+- `examples`: Contain a couple examples of sdk application like `basecoin` and `democoin`.
+Developers need to maintain them up-to-date and make sure they compile as the SDK gets upgraded.
 - `clients`: Contains specs and infos about the various SDK clients.
 - `modules`: Contains specs of modules.
 - `architecture`: Contains architecture-related docs like the present one.